mubashshirmemon/FlipkartProject/Readme.md

 ## Getting Started

-Clone this repository to your local machine to get started with the Flipkart automation project.
+To get started with the Flipkart automation project, clone this repository to your local machine:

 ```bash
 git clone https://github.com/mubashshirmemon/FlipkartProject.git